-The Commonwealth's Performance Budgeting System is fully implemented and combines under one system budget development, budget execution, capital, strategic planning, and performance measurement.
+The Commonwealth's Performance Budgeting System icombines under one system budget development, budget execution, capital, strategic planning, and performance measurement.
 As required by Section 2.2-1501 in the Code of Virginia, DPB ensures information generated in the Performance Budgeting System is useful for managing and improving the efficiency and effectiveness of state government operations and is available to the Commonwealth's citizens and public officials.
 DPB's mission-critical products and services are, as follows:

-- Budget bill - Budget document - Budget development - Budget execution - Analysis of budget proposals and development of recommendations for the Governor - Procedures for monitoring agency expenditures - Decision briefs for budget execution decisions - Coordination of the executive legislative review process - Fiscal impact statements for legislation introduced in the General Assembly - Planning and performance measure instructions, handbook, and training for state agencies - Economic impact statements and policy analyses on proposed regulations - Development, maintenance and oversight of the Regulatory Town Hall Web site - Coordination and management of the rulemaking process across state agencies - Training on the Regulatory Town Hall Web site and state rulemaking process - Forecasts of major budget items including prison, jail, and juvenile correctional center populations; TANF caseloads; FAMIS expenditures; and Supreme Court trial expenditures - Detailed assessments of programs and services to achieve a more efficient and cost-effective state government - Coordination of school efficiency reviews - Performance of best management practices reviews - Staff assistance to the Council on Virginia's Future - Staff support for legislative and executive task forces - Advisory assistance to various panels, committees, and commissions - Presentations on fiscal and budgetary policy - Response to constituent requests
+- Budget bill - Budget document - Budget development - Budget execution - Analysis of budget proposals and development of recommendations for the Governor - Procedures for monitoring agency expenditures - Decision briefs for budget execution decisions - Coordination of the executive legislative review process - Fiscal impact statements for legislation introduced in the General Assembly - Planning and performance measure instructions, handbook, and training for state agencies - Economic impact statements and policy analyses on proposed regulations - Development, maintenance and oversight of the Regulatory Town Hall Web site - Coordination and management of the rulemaking process across state agencies - Forecasts of major budget items including prison, jail, and juvenile correctional center populations; TANF caseloads; FAMIS expenditures; and Supreme Court trial expenditures - Assessments of programs and services to achieve a more efficient and cost-effective state government - Support for legislative and executive task forces - Advisory assistance to various panels, committees, and commissions - Presentations on fiscal and budgetary policy - Response to constituent requests